Robotic surgery is a minimally invasive technique that Rush surgeons use for a wide range of procedures. Some of these include the following:

 Robotic surgery does not mean the robot is actually performing your surgery.
-Instead, the system allows your surgeon to do the following:
+Instead, the system allows us to do the following:

-- Maneuver with full control: Surgeons have full control over the procedure and use of the robot’s computerized interface.
-This provides your surgeon with enhanced maneuvering of the surgical tools through small incisions.
+- Maneuver with full control: We have full control over the procedure and use of the robot's computerized interface.
+This provides us with enhanced maneuvering of the surgical tools through small incisions.

-- Reach difficult-to-see areas: Surgeons have the ability to work within areas that are difficult to see with the naked eye.
-For instance, with some head and neck tumors, surgeons can use transoral robotic surgery to find and remove cancers that previously could not be found.
+- Reach difficult-to-see areas: We have the ability to work within areas that are difficult to see with the naked eye.
+For instance, with some head and neck tumors, surgeons can use transoral robotic surgery (TORS) to find and remove cancers that previously could not be found.

-- Spare healthy tissue: Robotic surgery allows surgeons to leave tissues not affected by cancer untouched.
+- Spare healthy tissue: Robotic surgery allows us to leave tissues not affected by cancer untouched.
 This ability typically allows for a quicker return to normal functioning.

-Compared to traditional open surgery, robotic-assisted surgery offers you the following:
+Compared to traditional open surgery, robotic-assisted surgery offers you the following benefits:

 - Decreased pain